instancio/instancio/website/docs/user-guide.md

 Select.all(Set.class)
 ```

-`Select.field()` is matched based on exact field name.
+`Select.field()` is matched based on the exact field name.
 If a field with the specified name does not exist, an error will be thrown.
 `Select.all()` is matched using `Class` equality, therefore matching does not include subtypes.

 #### Method reference selector